9.-30. April 2021 I Online Event Series: “Queer Liberalisms and Marginal Mobility”

 The Federal Foundation Magnus Hirschfeld organized the online workshop series “Get involved!
 Political Participation and Empowerment“ in October 2020.

 The workshop series was primarily aimed at LGBTIQ+ refugees and asylum seekers who are or want to become politically involved.
 The workshops took part in small groups and dealt with the following questions: How do political processes work in Germany?
 How can I make my demands public?
 How do I find allies?
 How can I use social media strategically?

 4. September 2020 I Covid-19 and Queer Asylum Discussion Forum

-This Covid-19 and Queer Asylum Discussion forum is a closed online event.
-Invited are politicians, policy makers and practitioners to discuss the policy implications of the Covid-19 and Queer Asylum virtual symposium which took place on 29.
+This Covid-19 and Queer Asylum Discussion forum was a closed online event.
+Invited were politicians, policy makers and practitioners to discuss the policy implications of the Covid-19 and Queer Asylum virtual symposium which took place on 29.
 April 2020 and as summarized in our policy brief.
-The aim of this discussion forum is to highlight the marginal experiences of LGBTQI+ refugees during the pandemic and demand action on the part of policy makers and politicians.
+The aim of this discussion forum was to highlight the marginal experiences of LGBTQI+ refugees during the pandemic and demand action on the part of policy makers and politicians.